AbdullahAlAlif/log_classification/README.md

 A web-based tool for classifying and analyzing log files using a combination of Regular Expressions, Machine Learning (BERT) - logistic regression, and Large Language Models (LLMs).
 Built with Python and Flask.

+**This application is specially built to efficiently detect "Errors" and "Critical Errors" in log files, ensuring these are always recognized, no matter the log format.
+Thus, putting organization's security on top**

 ## Features

 - **User Authentication:** Register, log in, and manage your account.